 Even though there is no down payment required, all home loans have closing costs.
 The lender will want to see verification that you have enough funds in an account that belongs to you to cover these costs.
 Your loan officer can provide a list of estimated fees at your request.

-*Tip: USDA does permit the home seller to pay buyers closing costs. thus reducing out of pocket expenses to the buyer.
+*Tip: USDA does permit the home seller to pay the buyer’s closing costs. thus reducing out-of-pocket expenses to the buyer.

 If you live in an area that is apparently rural or in a suburb, make sure you ask your loan officer about the possibility of financing the home with a USDA loan.
 Competitive rates and low closing fees make for a very attractive offering.